mahhov/bb-better-binding/readme.md

 source.playAudio = () => source.audioBook.play();
 ```

 sets a field on source to the html element.

+element bindings are read only; e.g `source.playButton` and `source.audioBook` are not reassignable in the above example.

 ## utility expressions available by default for `bind-if` and `bind`